rafaelsf80/vertex-custom-training/tfx-pipeline/README.md

 2. Show the code: use Managed notebooks or your local dev environment, like VS Code.
 3. Give an overview of the code.
 Show the different components: First component is ExampleGen to get the data; second component is StatiscGen about analyzes data and outputs statistics; ...
 4. Show the different artifacts in the code
 5. Go to the **Managed Pipelines UI** and check the execution of your pipeline.
-Show nodes, logs, ... on uCAIP.
+Show nodes, logs, ... on Vertex.

 ## TFX intro